mlrun/demos/faces/readme.md

-# Image face recognition Using CV2
+# Real-time face recognition with re-enforced learning

 This example is using CV2, and Nuclio demonstrating end to end solution for real time face recognition over video stream, it consists of 4 MLRun and Nuclio functions: